RedHatInsights/curiosity-frontend/src/components/README.md

 <a name="Authentication.module_useHasRelation..useHasRelation"></a>

 ### useHasRelation~useHasRelation(relation) ⇒ <code>Object</code>
-Check if the current user has a given Kessel relation on the default workspace.
+Check if the current user has a given Kessel relation on their tenant.
 In dev mode always returns authorized unless REACT_APP_DEBUG_KESSEL_AUTHORIZED=false.

 **Kind**: inner method of [<code>useHasRelation</code>](#Authentication.module_useHasRelation)